-2.2 Binning schemes and TUnfoldDensity
+3.2 Binning schemes and TUnfoldDensity

-For the class TUnfoldBinning.
-For one-dimensional unfolding problems, the binning schemes are constructed directly from the matrix of migrations.
-The user does not have to deal with the class TUnfoldBinning.
+For the classe TUnfoldDensity and TUnfoldIterativeEM the bins are structured in a "binning scheme" using the class TUnfoldBinning.
+For one-dimensional unfolding, the binning schemes can be constructed directly from the histogram bins of the matrix of migrations.
+In this case, the user does not have to use the class TUnfoldBinning directly.
 For more complex problems, involving multi-dimensional distributions, multiple channels or unfolding of background normalisation factors, the corresponding binning schemes have to be defined by the user.
 The binning scheme information is used when setting up the regularisation scheme.
-In addition, it is used to create histograms having proper bin widths when extracting data from the class TUnfoldDensity.
-Furthermore, the binning scheme provides functionality to find the proper bin numbers when filling the histogram of migrations or the histogram of measurements.
+In addition, it is used to create histograms having proper bin widths when extracting data from the classes TUnfoldDensity or TUnfoldIterativeEM.